ChinSekYi/NLP/README.md

 # Getting phrases from WikiPage using NLP

 # How to use the wiki_phrases tool using CLI
-run `python wiki_phrases.py --name "Golden State Warriors"` Replace "Golden State Warriors" with a Wiki page you desire.
+run `python wiki_phrases.py --name "Golden State Warriors"`.
+Replace "Golden State Warriors" with a Wiki page you desire.